chef/chef-web-docs/README.md

 worry about passing all of the CI checks, but it might add an extra few days.
 The important part is submitting your change.

+## Edit on GitHub links

+We use a partial `edit_on_github.html` to add "Edit on GitHub" links to each page.

+Each page should have a `gh_repo` parameter set to the value of the GitHub repository that the page comes from.
+For example, `gh_repo = "chef-server"`

+Each repository with documentation has a `config.toml` file with a `params.<REPOSITORY>` map and a `gh_path` parameter set to the path of the docs content directory in that repository.

+The `edit_on_github` partial appends the page file name to the end of `gh_path` parameter and adds the link to the text of the page.

 ## Local development environment

 The Chef Documentation website is built using: